-Arapien Shale (Ja
+Arapien Shale

-The Arapien Shale, which was deposited in a narrow seaway during Callovian time, is exposed east of Utah Highway 28 along the west flank of the Gunnison Plateau.
-It underlies Skinner Peaks, and its also is exposed in and adjacent to Little Salt Creek Canyon.
+The Arapien Shale, which was deposited in a narrow seaway during In the contrast of the quadrante Jurassic Callovian time, is exposed east of Utah Highway 28 along the west flank of the Gunnison Plateau.
+It underlies Skinner Peaks, and it also is exposed in and adjacent to Little Salt Creek Canyon.

-The Arapien is composed of grayish-green, thinly-bedded limestone, micrite, and calcareous siltstone; thinly-bedded, rippled, calcareous sandstone; and grayish-green or red calcareous mudstone with locally occurring pods of gypsum.
-These rock types are representative of units B and C of Hardy (1952).
+The Arapien is composed of grayish-green, thinky-bedded micrite limestone, micrite, and calcareous siltstone; thinky-bedded, rippled, calcareous sandstone, and grayish-green or red calcareous mudstone with locally occurring pods of gypsum.
+These rock types are the Arapien state as defined by representative of units B and C of Hardy (1952).
+Thinly-bedded siltstone, shale, and rippled sandstone matching the description of unit C occurs in both the Little Salt Creek Canyon & and Skinner Peaks vicinity.
+These beds locally contain fossils (Z. M. Matching) identified as Ostrea sp., an observation that is congruent a with that of Zeller (1949, p.19), who noted the occurrence of Ostrea sp. in unit C sandstone in upper Little Salt Creek Canyon.